georgeroubie/CSS-Style-Guide/README.md

 ## CSS Pre-Processor

-> Pre-processors helpes you write reusable, maintainable and extensible codes in CSS.
-By using a pre-processor, you increase your productivity, and decrease the amount of code you are writing in a project.
+> CSS pre-processors helpes you write reusable, maintainable and extensible CSS code.
+You increase your productivity, and decrease the amount of code you are writing in a project.

 I prefer Sass, Sass is the most mature, stable, and powerful professional grade CSS extension language.

 ## JavaScript Task Runner

+> Task runners literally they just run tasks.
+You can specify which tasks you want a task runner to perform and it will do all the work for you.

-I prefer Gulp, Gulp is a tool that helps you out with several tasks when it comes to web development.
+I prefer Gulp, Gulp is a tool that helps you out with several tasks when it comes to web development (CSS minification, autoprefixing, compiling Sass, JavaScript bundling e.g.).

 ## Prefix